SrGaabriel/clubs/README.md

     }
 }
 ```

-As one might have noticed, there's no support to optional delegated arguments, but it is something that I have been working on.

 This module doesn't do anything on its own, since it does not have a command handler.
 In other words, it doesn't have a bridge to send and receive content.